Historical View

 The rising cost of healthcare and education is heavily debated.
 Regardless of where you side, it can be agreed upon that a large portion of the cost resides in systematic inefficiencies linked to public policy.
 At the same time, the mere fact that Americans continue to pay such high costs for healthcare and education is testament to their growing importance.

 Our current problem is that we haven’t figured out a way to integrate these areas into the economy.
 The question is not “how do we minimize the costs health care and education upon the economy?”, it’s “how do we make them a part of the economy?”
 Lots of government regulation and subsidies, I suspect, aren’t the answer.
-But either way the debate is too focused on minimizing their negative impact.
+But either way the debate is too

 The success of the automobile industry hinged on not only better cars, but on cheaper cars as well – this was the famous recipe to Ford’s success, that he was able to tap an economy of scale.
 In contrast, healthcare and education in the US are, by any measure, diseconomies of scale.
 And yet as national employment continues to decline - with manufacturing taking the biggest hit - service-based employment is growing substantially, and projections suggest that it will continue to accelerate with healthcare and education leading the way.
 Looking forward, it’s hard to imagine a successful future economy without these 2 industries on board.